ekulyk/PythonPusherClient/README.md

     pusher.connect()

     while True:
+        # Do other things in the meantime here...
         time.sleep(1)

 Sending pusher events to a channel can be done simply using the pusher client supplied by pusher.
 You can get it here: <http://github.com/newbamboo/pusher_client_python>